| | | |

 Instant Pot Method

-To make perfect hard boiled eggs in the Instant Pot all you need is water the fresh eggs.
-You can use a basket for the instant pot or place the eggs directly in the inner pot with 1 cup of water.
-I prefer to use the basket so the eggs do not burn by sitting on the bottom of the pot.
+To make perfect hard-boiled eggs in the Instant Pot, all you need to do is add water to the fresh eggs.
+You can use a basket for the Instant Pot or place the eggs directly in the inner pot with 1 cup of water.
+I prefer to use the basket so the eggs do not burn when sitting on the bottom of the pot.

 How to Make the Perfect Egg Cubes or Slices

-I like to have my egg salad to be uniform.
-Especially when we have guests over it makes the egg salad look extra fancy.
+I like to have my egg salad pieces to be uniform.Β Especially when we have guests over, it makes the egg salad look extra fancy.
 But you can cut up the eggs any way you want.
 I use an egg slicer that makes the perfect small cubes of eggs.
-I then mix all the ingredients and served on toast, croissant, or bun.
-I use the egg slicer every time I make my salad even if it is just for me.
+I then mix all the ingredients and serve on toast, croissant, or bun.
+I use the egg slicer every time I make my salad, even if it is just for me.Β

 Aunt Lois Epps

-Her gardening advice was that if you kept the weeds picked out of the garden until the 4th of July the rest of the summer will be mostly weed free.
-I try to remember this rule as I try to keep our small gardens weed free.
+Her gardening advice was that if you kept the weeds picked out of the garden until the 4th of July, the rest of the summer would be mostly weed-free.
+I try to remember this rule as I try to keep our small gardens weed-free.

 Camping Trips with Aunt Lois and Her Egg Salad

 When I was 16, I went with Aunt Lois and Linda in a camper on a road trip to Florida for 5 weeks.
-This trip was in 1975 when there were very few fast food restaurants and local restaurants would delay the trip if you stop for a full meal.
+This trip was in 1975, when there were very few fast food restaurants, and local restaurants would delay the trip if you stopped for a full meal.

 One of her standbys was an egg salad sandwich.
 And the egg salad sandwich wouldn’t have been complete without plenty of fresh dill from the garden.

-Aunt Lois grew up in the depression era and all through my going up years everything that Aunt Lois did was homemade or homegrown.
+Aunt Lois grew up in the depression era, and all through my growing-up years, everything that Aunt Lois did was homemade or homegrown.
 Of course, the dill was fresh from her garden.
 Because of these trips and her homemade egg salad, egg salad just isn’t right to me unless it includes dill.

 Supplies you will need: